Catholic Education: A positive choice

 Paying your share makes Catholic schooling possible: Attendance Dues

-A different deal There is a cost to your choice.
+A different deal.
+There is a cost to your choice.
 Catholic schooling is more expensive than state schools.
 The main reason is that while the Government meets the ownership costs (land and buildings) of state schools from general taxation, the Catholic church has to meet the ownership costs of its schools from those who attend them.
 These costs include purchasing land, building and maintaining school facilities and insurance.
 Historically, many of these costs were funded through loans, which need to be repaid.
 While considerable debt has been paid off, new debt continues to be needed to upgrade (and in some cases expand) the Catholic school network, and keep up with the Ministry of Education’s school property standards.

 How attendance payments work

 Most of the owners of Catholic schools in New Zealand (Bishops and religious orders) have pooled their resources to manage the costs of owning the schools.
 By working together, we achieve lower interest rates on debt, better terms, more manageable payments and lower insurance premiums.
-The Dunedin diocese share of the annual costs of ownership for 2016 is around $2 million.
+The Dunedin diocese share of the annual costs of ownership for 2017 is around $2 million.
 By law, we are able to charge parents and caregivers of children at Catholic schools a fee to meet those costs.
 This is known as an attendance due.
 Parents and caregivers are legally obliged to pay this – it is not a donation or voluntary payment.
 The payment is not based on any capital expenditure at the school you attend.
-It represents your share of the overall costs each year of continuing to provide a Catholic school option for children in New Zealand.
+It represents your share of the overall costs each year of continuing to provide a Catholic school option for children in Otago and Southland.
 Parents and caregivers before you have paid their share, and allowed you to exercise your choice for a Catholic education for your child.
 Parents and caregivers after you will enjoy the same choice because you pay your share.

 Answering your questions